borispuljak/Tic-Tac-Toe/README.md

-Tic Tac Toe game for 2 human players both sitting at the same computer).
+Tic Tac Toe game for 2 human players both sitting at the same computer.